justinluong/presentations/vim/presentation.md

 ### Why not use the shortcuts built into your editor?

 Why Vim over other shortcuts?
-1. It's ubiquotious, most machines already have Vim installed and most editors have a Vim extension
+1. It's transferrable, most machines already have Vim installed and most editors have a Vim extension
 2. Unlikely to go away anytime soon (mature & popular), this skill has a high half-life